Skip to main content

 Use color to energize the space

 Basements are usually dark and dreary, but you can add warmth and cheer to the space with the right color scheme.
 We recommend using light neutrals with a few thoughtful accent colors.
-For something fresh and calming, choose light shades of green and more neutral blues.
+For something fresh and calming, choose light shades of green and neutral blues.
 If you prefer a crisp, clean look, pair white with a soft neutral beige or brown.
 To add some energy to the laundry area, consider using a bold accent color like a bright blue or red.

 Don’t be afraid of bold patterns

 The basement is a great spot to experiment with striking wallpaper and bold patterns.
 These design elements can really add some excitement and personality to the space.
 There are a few different ways you can try out this style.
 Use peel-and-stick wallpaper with a geometric pattern or bold design to create an accent wall or coat all the walls in the area.
 If you have a shelving unit, you can use bright wallpaper or contact paper to back each cubby.
-Also consider adding a patterned rug to tie the space together and prevent your feet from freezing on the cold basement floor.
+Also, consider adding a patterned rug to tie the space together and prevent your feet from freezing on the cold basement floor.

 Laundry room with shelving and cubbies